What to Do When you Have Squirrels in your Home

 Because of this, we bring you some of the most notorious reasons to use a squirrel trap to catch them.

 How to tell you have squirrels living in your home

-In order to choose the best squirrel trap for your situation, first you have to make sure that you’re actually dealing with chipmunks and not something bigger and riskier.
+To choose the best trap for your situation, first, you have to make sure that you’re actually dealing with chipmunks and not something bigger and riskier.
 These are some of the things to look for to find out if there are squirrels taking residence in your house:

 Chewed off wiring:

 One of the most telling signs of rodents inside the house is chewed off and broken wiring.
 Since attics are one of the most likely places for squirrels to hide in, make sure to look there first for these signs.

 As with every type of animal that might be living in your house, look for feces and fur in the corners of the rooms you think they might be living in.

 listen up for the telltale sound of small paws racing along your walls, over your ceiling, and even inside your chimney.
 This could also mean that baby squirrels have been born into your home, which is another good reason to use a trap.